Hollywood Party Tent Meeting

 In 1921, Gilbert M. “Broncho Billy” Anderson produced a short comedy titled “The Lucky Dog”.
 This marked the first on-screen appearance of Stan Laurel and Oliver Hardy in a film together.
 They would not appear together again in a film until 1927.
 After the 1921 appearance with Stan Laurel in The Lucky Dog, Babe Hardy found his way to the Hal Roach Studios in 1925 and was signed to a contract the following year.

 Stan Laurel was put under contract to the Hal Roach Studios in March of 1923 for a series of one-reel comedies.
 By 1925, he was working there as a writer-director.
 However in 1926, all of that changed when Babe Hardy was cast to play a butler in the two-reel comedy Get ‘Em Young.
 Unfortunately during this time, Babe burned his arm while cooking dinner at home.
-Now unable to work, Stan was brought back in front of the camera and cast in the part in which Babe was to appear.
+Now unable to work, Stan was brought back in front of the camera in the part in which Babe was to appear.

 In 1926, both men appeared in the two-reel short comedy 45 Minutes From Hollywood, but had no on-screen interaction.
 At last in 1927, they both starred as hobos in the silent short, Duck Soup.
 Though not officially as the comedy team of Laurel & Hardy, this was their beginning.